jamesvici/vicibox/docs/source/index.rst

 Official support is available through the `ViciDial Group <http://www.vicidial.com>`__.

-The ViciBox image can be downloaded directly from the `ViciBox Server <http://www.vicibox.com/server/index.html>`__ website.
+The ViciBox installation images can be downloaded directly from the `ViciBox Server <http://www.vicibox.com/server/index.html>`__ website.

 ViciBox is based upon the `OpenSuSE Leap <https://www.opensuse.org/#Leap>`__ distribution and includes all the needed pre-requisites and tools to maintain a ViciDial installation.
 There is an installer available to help setup ViciDial for both standalone and cluster installations.